Virtualization Getting Started Guide

 - For the KVM hypervisor: https://access.redhat.com/site/articles/rhel-kvm-limits

-NoteTo verify whether your processor supports virtualization extensions and for information on enabling virtualization extensions if they are disabled, see the Red Hat Enterprise Linux 7 Virtualization Deployment and Administration Guide.
+NoteTo verify whether your processor supports virtualization extensions and for information on enabling virtualization extensions if they are disabled, refer to the Red Hat Enterprise Linux 6 Virtualization Administration Guide.

 3.2. libvirt and libvirt Tools